darlacodes19/event-king/README.md

 ## PURPOSE

-The purpose of this project was to learn teh ins and outs of interacting with a third party API.
+The purpose of this project was to learn the ins and outs of interacting with a third party API.

 ## TECHNOLOGIES USED